MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkargcb_notify_interrupt_data.md

 ### -field HwContextListSwitchCompleted.NodeOrdinal

-[in] Node ordinal of engine generating the notification.
+Node ordinal of engine generating the notification.
 Supported starting with Windows 10, version 1703.

 ### -field HwContextListSwitchCompleted.EngineOrdinal

-[in] Engine ordinal of engine generating the notification.
+Engine ordinal of engine generating the notification.
 Supported starting with Windows 10, version 1703.

 ### -field HwContextListSwitchCompleted.ContextSwitchFence

-[in] Context switch fence used to perform this switch operation.
+Context switch fence used to perform this switch operation.
 Supported starting with Windows 10, version 1703.

 ### -field HwQueuePageFaulted